pixelnest/pixelnest/installation/osx.md

 ### Ruby-build

 Note that we had installed `ruby-build` along with `rbenv` when using `brew install rbenv ruby-build`.
 Ruby-build is a plugin for rbenv that allows us to install a ruby version with the `rbenv install` command, and automate a version uninstallation with the `rbenv uninstall` command.

+### .ruby-version

+When you call `rbenv local x.x.x`, it creates a `.ruby-version` file in your current folder.
+If you type `rbenv versions`, you can see that the currently set Ruby is not your global one.